thorsten/phpMyFAQ/documentation/documentation.md

 If enabled by the administrator a phpMyFAQ installation can be completely secured.
 This means all content is only available after a successful login.
 For RSS feeds we provide a simple HTTP auth logic within the feeds to access for registered users.
-To avoid crawled content on search engines you should change the meta tags in index.tpl file from *INDEX, FOLLOW* to *NOINDEX, NOFOLLOW*.
+To avoid crawled content on search engines you should change the meta tags in index.html file from *INDEX, FOLLOW* to *NOINDEX, NOFOLLOW*.

 [back to top][64]